hovercats/kiss-dumpsterfire/README.md

 - no-wm
 	- use X11 without window manager
 	- could be usefull with wmutils
-	- requires root previliges to build for some reason
+	- ~~requires root previliges to build for some reason~~ works as intended